 ii.
 Those who write into soap-operas offering sympathy and advice have got something fundamentally wrong

-d.
-Is Neill saying (and is it true?) that if one realizes that one can’t help someone then the desire to help them is either irrational or not possible?
+c.
+Is it true that if one realizes that one can’t help someone then the desire to help them is either irrational or not possible?

 i.
-Why can’t one want to help someone one knows fully well it is not possible to help?
+Why can’t one want to help someone one knows one cannot possibly help?